niharikabalachandra/Data-Wrangling-Example/README.md

 can be formed, including those where blank tiles are used as wildcards.
 This combined list is new_dictionary_ﬁnal.
 You can view this combined list of words in the ‘wordlistforwildcards.csv’ ﬁle.

+## Big O Analysis
+1.Section 1 of the code has a for loop that iterates over the list ‘dictionary’ and thus a O(n) time complexity for n iterations of the loop.

+2.Section 2 of the code has a for loop nested within another for loop and thus a O(nxn)= O(nˆ2) time complexity, where n is the number of iterations of the for loop.

+3.Section 3 of the code has a for loop that iterates over the list ‘valid_words’ and thus a O(n) time complexity for n iterations of the loop.

+The overall complexity is thus O(n + nˆ2 + nˆ2), since n<< nˆ2 the complexity can be approximated
+to O(nˆ2)